mathie/mathie.github.io/_posts/2015-02-26-there-and-back-again-a-packets-tale.markdown

 ---
 title: "There and back again: A packet's tale"
+excerpt: |
+  I've got a new goal in life, and a new series of projects to achieve that goal.
+I'm planning to focus my free time to produce articles, screen casts and, hopefully, eventually, a book.
+They're all around answering my favourite interview question: "When I pull up my Internet Browser, type 'bbc.co.uk' into the address bar, and press return, what happens?"

+  In this article, I explore why I like it as an interview question, and some of the topics I'll be talking about in the coming months.
+category: Internet
 ---

 I haven't done any interviewing for a while[^1] but I went through a period of